wakejalker/Easy-Ecommerce/README.md

-# Easy Market Place
+# Easy E-Commerce

-Welcome to **Easy Market Place** – a React-based e-commerce web application where sellers can manage their products, and buyers can browse, search, and purchase products with ease.
+Welcome to **Easy E-Commerce** – a React-based e-commerce web application where sellers can manage their products, and buyers can browse, search, and purchase products with ease.

 ## Table of Contents